 To prioritise the humanitarian and human rights needs of migrants of African descent, especially women and children, respecting their rights and dignity.

-In compliance and in the spirit of conventions like the International Convention on the Elimination of Racial Discrimination (ICERD), International Convention on the Protection of conventions like the International Convention on the Elimination of Racial Discrimination (ICERD), International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families (ICMW) and the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), we encourage global communities to support the institution of measures to address those in-transit as they attempt to cross their borders.
+In compliance and in the spirit of conventions like the International Convention on the Elimination of Racial Discrimination (ICERD), the International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families (ICMW) and the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), we encourage global communities to support the institution of measures to address those in-transit as they attempt to cross their borders.

 Finally,